Mandatory Ethics Training: Important Updates

-All state public university employees are required to complete an annual online Ethics Training program.
-The University’s Ethics Training is mandatory for all Northeastern Illinois University employees under Illinois law, as defined in the State Officials and Employees Ethics Act (5 ILCS 430).
+All Illinois public university employees are required to complete two annual online Ethics Training programs.
+The University’s Ethics Training is mandatory for all Northeastern Illinois University employees under Illinois law, as defined in the State Officials and Employees Ethics Act (5 ILCS 430) and the Illinois Preventing Sexual Violence in Higher Education Act (110 ILCS 155).
 Please see the detailed information below about the Ethics Training and the Ethics FAQ for technical guidance.
+This year and moving forward, the State of Illinois has expanded the sexual harassment prevention training to include a general harassment and discrimination prevention training.

-The New Ethics Training Is now two Parts: Ethics and Sexual Harassment Prevention
+The annual Ethics Training Is two Parts: Ethics and Harassment and discrimination Prevention

 The Ethics Training Part I will cover such topics as: